Sparse Polynomial Matrix Optimization: Preliminaries

 A \textit{path} in $\gs$ exists between nodes $v_i$ and $v_j$ if there exists a sequence of nodes $v_i,v_1, v_2, \ldots, v_q,v_j$ such that $\{v_i, v_1\} \in \es, \{v_1, v_2\} \in \es, \ldots, \{v_q, v_j\} \in \es$.
 The nodes $v_i$ and $v_j$ are thus path-connected.
 The \textit{block closure} of a graph $\gs$ is the unique supergraph $\gs' \supseteq \gs$ where an edge is added between every pair of nodes that are path-connected.
 The graph $\gs'$ is therefore isomorphic to a direct sum of complete graphs.

 A \textit{cycle} in a graph is a path that starts and ends with the same node.
 A graph is \textit{chordal} if all its cycles of length at least four have a chord (i.e., an edge $\{v_i, v_j\}$ that joins two nonconsecutive nodes in the cycle).
 A \textit{chordal extension} of $\gs$ is a supergraph $\gs' \supseteq \gs$ with $\gs'$ being a chordal graph.
 Determining if a graph is chordal can be done in linear time, but finding a chordal extension with a minimal number of edges is NP-hard \cite{mulzer2008minimum}.
 Chordal extensions are typically not unique, and the block closure is a specific instance of a chordal extension.
-To distinguish from the block closure, we refer to an ordinary chordal extension by a \emph{chordal closure}.
+To distinguish from the block closure, we refer to an ordinary chordal extension by a \emph{chordal closure}\footnote{In this paper, we implement the ``MinimumDegree'' greedy algorithm in \cite{treewidth} to generate a chordal closure.}.
+The block closure is the largest chordal extension of $\gs$ such that disconnected components of $\gs$ remain disconnected in $\gs'$.

-Figure \ref{fig:chordal_block} plots chordal and block closures for a graph with 10 nodes.
-The original graph structure is shown in the black edges.
-The blue edges in Figure \ref{fig:chordal_closure} are a possible choice for a chordal closure; another admissible extension would adjoin the edges $\{2, 4\}$ and $\{2, 5\}$ to the original graph instead.
-The red edges \ref{fig:block_closure} illustrate the block closure of the graph, transforming each connected component of the graph into a complete graph.